Strategic Ranking: Welfare analysis

-The previous results show that for both applicant welfare and school's private utility, an extreme two-level function is optimal among all two-level admissions functions $\lambda$: pure randomization for applicant welfare, and non-randomization for school's private utility.
-Next, we show that a similar result does not hold for societal utility, $\Util\soc = \E[v]$: if the goal is to maximize the score attained by the entire applicant population and not just the admitted applicants, the admissions function $\lambda$ should be randomized (but not purely randomized).
+\parbold{Societal utility} The previous results show that for both applicant welfare and school's private utility, an extreme two-level function is optimal among all two-level admissions functions $\lambda$: pure randomization for applicant welfare, and non-randomization for school's private utility.
+Next, we show that a similar result does not hold for societal utility, $\Util\soc = \E[v]$: if the goal is to maximize the score attained by the entire applicant population and not just the admitted applicants, the admissions function $\lambda$ should be randomized (but not purely randomized), even among two-level policies.\footnote{Our notion of societal utility differs from the traditional notion of \emph{social welfare}, which would also include in its formulation the effort costs of applicants. \Cref{prop:student-welfare} and \Cref{prop:SocUtil} would imply that social welfare is also maximized by an intermediate level of randomization.}

 \begin{restatable}[Societal utility maximization for two-level policies]{proposition}{propSocUtil} Among two-level functions, there exists a setting in which societal utility $\Util\soc$ is maximized by choosing $c \in(0, 1-\rho)$, $\ell_1 = \frac{\rho}{1-c} \in (\rho,1)$. \end{restatable}